rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 I enjoy photography because it allows me to capture and document memories of any moments.
 Another reason I love photography is that it serves as a great way to unwind and relax after a busy week.
 Sometimes, after a stressful or hectic day, I just grab my camera and head outside.
 Walking around nature and city lights and taking photos helps me clear my mind.
 It’s like a form of therapy for me.
 Photography helps me disconnect from my daily worries and reconnect with the world in a peaceful and creative way.

+#### Describe a teacher you admire

+One teacher who made a significant impact on my education was my math teacher, Mr. Riaz during high school in Dhaka.
+He was not only an excellent mathematician but also someone who taught us important life values like discipline, hard work, and kindness.
+Mr. Riaz had a unique ability to explain even the most complex math problems, breaking them down step by step to make them easy to understand.
+He was always kind and patient, especially when someone struggled with a concept, and he would take the time to ensure we fully understood.
+I can still remember, there was a time when I was falling behind due to family issues, and he showed genuine kindness, offering to review missed concepts during lunch breaks without making me feel embarrassed.
+Moreover, he always motivated us to believe in ourselves and work hard to pursue our dreams.
+Mr Riaz has been a constant source of inspiration in my life.
+He is someone I look up to, and his influence has played a huge role in shaping who I am today.
+Overall, his life has shaped my values, and I hope to live up to the example he has set.

+####